A

 Fixed rate

 This is where the interest rate and payment remain the same for the length of time you have a financial product, for example, a mortgage or loan.
-This will be agreed prior to signing up to the product.
+This will be agreed prior to you signing up to the product.

 Fixed term account